 • Long-term planning feels inaccessible or overwhelming due to lack of self-acceptance

-Selected Resources on Introversion and Introverts
+Selected Resources on Introversion & Introverts

 The